 - Churn and retention

 Common KPIs for discovery and acquisition

-With 5.2 million apps and growing between Apple and Android alone (and with gaming almost uniformly the most popular category of apps worldwide), just getting your game noticed is challenging.
+In 2019, the Apple Store and Google Play stores bought approximately $83.5 billion from worldwide users.
+With gaming almost uniformly the most popular category of apps worldwide, just getting your game noticed can be challenging.
 Convincing users to install, register, and grant permissions for your app to function in its intended way is even harder.

 That said, attributing each install to the correct omni-channel source and tracking the associated revenue and payouts isn’t optional, so you must master discovery and acquisition metrics.
 Here’s what you need to look out for.